Senior Independent Program (SIP)

 2024-2025 SIP Projects

-Jordyn Kustes created a murder case and telling a story of loss, love, and betrayal through the eyes of two detectives in Maryland.
+Jordyn Kustes ‘25: Jordyn Kustes created a murder case and told a story of loss, love, and betrayal through the eyes of two detectives in Maryland.
 Titled "Echoes From the Afterlife," all is not what it seems, and only through bending their minds into inconceivable shapes can they find their way to the truth.
 She wrote this book to showcase her ambitions and prove to herself that she is capable of creating something beautiful.

-Maggie Sheehan began her project as a feminist art history book; however, her final project resulted in a blog.
-Through creating scrapbook pages that are personal to her, she is using art to highlight many issues such as the pressures of marriage, the male vs. female gaze, and female friendships.
-Pres has been life-changing for Maggie and she is thankful that young women are encouraged to speak their minds; she wants to uphold this ideal through her writing and art.
+Maggie Sheehan ‘25: Maggie Sheehan began her project as a feminist art history book; however, her final project resulted in a blog.
+Through creating scrapbook pages that are personal to her, she is using art to highlight many issues, such as the pressures of marriage, the male vs. female gaze, and female friendships.
+Pres has been life-changing for Maggie, and she is thankful that young women are encouraged to speak their minds; she wants to uphold this ideal through her writing and art.

 2022-2023 SIP Projects